 As the robo-advice industry grows it is attracting the attention of traditional asset management firms.
 These companies want to offer what their clients need — easy money management — while at the exact same time attract more funds to manage.
 Today they may be losing assets to the startup robo-advisor firms.
 Last year, Fidelity Investments, Charles Schwab Corp. and The Vanguard Group have either created their own digital services unit or partnered with an existing robo business.
 We are sure the other large firms will join the trend.

-Traditional financial advisors decide on hybrid model
+Traditional financial advisors decide on a hybrid model

 Hybrid Robos = Combining Human and Automated Wealth Advice

-The report by My Private Banking Research projects a robust future for the hybrid model of robo-advisor.
+The report by My Private Banking Research projects a robust future for the hybrid model of the robo-advisor.
 The research implies that the hybrid models will grow to $3.7 trillion assets world-wide by 2020 and $16.3 trillion by 2025, 10% of all investable worldwide assets.

 The main expectation for robo-advisors is to utilize more human-like interfaces and features, and for human advisors to adopt more robo-advisor-like features.

-See our Robo Advisor Software:
+See our Robo-Advisor Software: